Interstate 115

 Interstate 115 (I-115) is a 1.194 mi auxiliary Interstate Highway which connects I-15/I-90 to Butte in the U.S. state of Montana.
 The highway is concurrent with I-15 Bus./I-90 Bus. for its entire length.
 The highway travels from an incomplete interchange with I-15/I-90 through generally rural areas in western Butte.
 It also has an interchange with Excelsior Avenue before terminating.
-The entire route was improved to Interstate standards during the 1960s, and was further improved in 2005.
+The entire route was built to Interstate standards during the 1960s, and was further changed in 2005.

 Route description

 I-115 begins at an interchange with I-15/I-90.
 As a four-lane highway with two lanes in each direction, I-115 heads east into downtown Butte.
 Before reaching exit 1, eastbound traffic makes a curve while westbound traffic goes to I-15/I-90 without making such a curve, therefore, that portion of I-115 contains a large median.
+The other portion at exit 1, however, is separated only by a curbed street median and does not have a Jersey barrier separating the two halves.
 Approximately 1 mi from I-15/I-90, I-115 has its only interchange at Excelsior Avenue, which can be used to access the town of Walkerville.
 Excelsior Avenue is the only numbered exit along I-115, and the structure of the interchange directs motorists to stop and yield signs, as opposed to traffic signals for most exits in urban areas.
 I-115 ends at the overpass over Excelsior Avenue.
 It continues into Butte as I-15 Bus./I-90 Bus.